anynines/a9s-kubernetes-training/website/docs/kubernetes/10-basics/20-namespaces.md

 ## Creating a kubectl Context to Work Within a Namespace

 While it is possible to specify namespaces explicitly this would obstruct the portability of a workload description.
-Hence, it is recommendable to avoid speciying namespaces in YAML files if possible.
+Hence, it is recommended to avoid specifying namespaces in YAML files if possible.

 In order to avoid the necessity to specify a `--namespace k8s-training` for each kubectl command, it is handy to create a so called `context`.